YahooArchive/mojito-shaker/docs/shaker_example.rst

            /blue/
               blue.css

-Note here that the names of the files doesn't matter.
+Note: the name of the files doesn't matter.
 Only the folder structure is important.

 This mojit will contain a binder which will be deployed to the client to further communication using a different entry point.